 “For decades, stakeholders and professionals in our field have been looking for some type of recognized credential that can validate the training and experience of massage therapists who treat pain and injury conditions,” explains Academy Director, Whitney Lowe.
 “This specialty certificate program has been uniquely designed to address this deficit.”

 The program prepares professionals to work in settings that require advanced clinical skills.
-It offers stakeholders, such as insurance companies, employers, and clients a way to validate a practitioner’s specialized training.

 7 Online Regional Courses: